outdreamer/build-a-cure-1/docs/to_do.md

   - add read/save delimiter handling for get_objects - we are storing patterns with 'pattern_match1::match2::match3' syntax for example
   - add variable accretion patterns (how an object becomes influenced by a new variable)
-  - analyze synonyms to make sure theyre mostly unique
   - use definitions as a data source for relationships if none are found
   - make all_vars global variable & remove from params
   - singularize plural nouns
   - use blob.correct() on non-research sources - remove '.,' and other errors or typos
-  - write function to get semantic props of compounds (bio-availability, activation in the host species, etc)
+  - write function to get semantic props of compounds (bio-availability, activation in the host species, etc) & get_common_property
   - make sources query specific - symptom queries should pull from drugs/rxlist/forums/wiki
-  - add metadata checks to make sure they requested data being matched/found
+  - for question sentence_types, reverse verb-subject to subject-verb
+  - fix rows csv format

 ## Functions